6 Free Security Deposit Receipt Templates (Forms) – Word | PDF

 A buyer definitely wants to know whether the security deposit for the building in dispute has been remitted as expected.
 How can he possibly know this save for some security deposit receipt being shown or displayed to him?

 Generally, the security deposit serves to imbue a sense of confidence to the landlord.
 He is assured that regardless of the damages and other dangers that arise in occupancy, he will still recoup his money.
-That is not to mention that the document may be used to facilitate litigations and other disputes.
+That is not to mention that the document may be used to facilitate litigation and other disputes.

 Conclusion